 Do I need IIS on Windows 10 to run WebDAV?

 Yes.
 WebDAV Publishing is an IIS feature.
 You enable IIS and the WebDAV Publishing feature to run a WebDAV server on Windows 10.
+How to report a tos violation on a discord server a step by step guide 2026

 Can WebDAV run over HTTP or only HTTPS?